VishistTulsyan/RISUL/README.md

   </ul>

 ## How can you use this bot?
-  The very first thing you would need is python itself Then you would need to go to your command prompt and install the following modules(Just copy and paste them)
+  The very first thing you would need is python itself,<br>
+  Then you would need to go to your command prompt and install the following modules(Just copy and paste them)
   <ul>
     <li>pip install pyttsx3</li>